Kim Clijsters: Olympics

 Clijsters did not compete at the Olympics until 2012 near the end of her career.
 She had been ranked inside the top 40 in the months leading up to the 2000 Sydney Olympics in September, high enough to qualify.
 However, she did not make herself available for selection for a variety of reasons including issues with her shoulder and the event's timing a week after the US Open.
 During the 2004 Athens Olympics, she was in the middle of a long absence from competition after undergoing wrist surgery.
 However, she had announced before the year began that she did not intend to compete at the Games because Adidas was the Belgian team's uniform sponsor and her contract with Fila forbade her from wearing clothing from another company.
 The 2008 Beijing Olympics took place during her first retirement.

-Having missed these three previous events, Clijsters's desire to represent Belgium at the Olympics was one of the underlying reasons why she prolonged her second career until the 2012 London Games in late July.
+Clijsters's desire to represent Belgium at the Olympics was one of the underlying reasons why she prolonged her second career until the 2012 London Games in late July.
 At the time, she did not have good results at her most recent tournaments, withdrawing from the Rosmalen Grass Court Championships in the semifinals in June due to injury and suffering a lopsided loss in the fourth round at Wimbledon.
 In her Olympic debut, Clijsters won her first three matches in straight sets, defeating Roberta Vinci, Carla Suárez Navarro, and No. 12 Ana Ivanovic in succession.
 She faced No. 3 Maria Sharapova in the quarterfinals, losing in straight sets one match before the medal rounds.